 If you already receive a scholarship and/or bursary for your studies at the University of Guelph, contact Student Financial Services or the funding organization regarding any conditions for your continued eligibility for the scholarship/bursary, and/or other procedures, given that you will be studying abroad.

 You may want to approach your friends and family, and local organizations to see if they would be willing to help support you.
 For example, if you are willing to write an article for a local newspaper, magazine, etc. you may receive a donation in return.
-Perhaps an organization or service club (Rotary Club, Lion’s Club, etc.) may give you some funding if you are willing to do a presentation about your exchange experience for them when you return.
 Also, see if your friends and family are willing to donate Air Miles or any other travel points to you to help cover the cost of your flight.